jstrother/jstrother/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a soccer-football prediction game.
-The player tries to guess the outcome of seven randomly chosen European soccer matches.
-I had temporarily paused coding on this project because my wife and I moved from Seattle to St. Paul, MN.
-Oh, and there was this pandemic thing that interfered with real-life soccer.
-I will be getting back on this very soon.
+- 🔭 I’m currently working on a site for a tech charity in Seattle that is just getting up off the ground.
+This charity wants to help make technology easier to obtain for those in need, especially kids to be able to keep up with school in these times.
+The site will be built in pure HTML and CSS, and I will post a link once it's live.

 - 🌱 I’m currently learning Nest.js to use as my backend.
 I have already gotten a decent enough grasp of Nuxt.js for the front-side.